sean-roberts/BrowserExtn/README.md

 portfolio grows.
 To do that now, you would need a few developers specialized on how to write extensions cross platform.
 I believe that we can save a lot of developer headache and time by offloading these browser differences and quirks to a framework.
-That is the goal of this project.
+That is the goal of this project!